 Directors – Chris Buck & Jennifer Lee, Screenplay – Jennifer Lee, Story – Chris Buck, Jennifer Lee & Shane Morris, Based on the Fairytale The Snow Queen by Hans Christian Andersen, Producer – Peter Del Vecho, Music – Christophe Beck, Visual Effects Supervisor – Steve Goldberg, Production Design – David Womersley.
-Production Company – Disney
+Production Company – Disney.

 Kristen Bell (Anna), Idina Menzel (Elsa), Jonathan Groff (Kristoff), Santino Fontana (Hans), Josh Gad (Olaf), Alan Tudyk (Duke of Weselton), Ciaran Hinds (Pabbie), Chris Williams (Oaken)

-Anna and her elder sister Elsa grow up together as the daughters of the king and queen of Erendelle.
+Anna and her elder sister Elsa grow up together as the daughters of the king and queen of Arendelle.
 Elsa has the magic ability to freeze things, only for her to accidentally freeze Anna while they are playing together.
-The king and queen go to the trolls to beg to save Anna’s life.
-The trolls are able to do so by removing all memory of what happened from Anna’s mind and tell the king and queen that Elsa must be kept away from people for her own good.
+The king and queen go to the trolls to beg them to save Anna’s life.
+The trolls are able to do so by removing all memory of what happened from Anna’s mind.
+They tell the king and queen that Elsa must be kept away from people for her own good.
 Anna is heartbroken when Elsa locks the doors of her room and refuses to play with her.
 Not long after, the king and queen are killed when their ship sinks at sea.
-Several years later, Elsa is about to be crowned the queen and the gates of Erendelle opened to the rest of the world for the first time.
+Several years later, Elsa is about to be crowned the queen and the gates of Arendelle opened to the rest of the world for the first time.
 Among those come for the coronation, Anna is enchanted by the handsome Prince Hans from the Southern Isles.
 They dance at the ball and she eagerly accepts his proposal.
-However, when they break the news to Elsa, she refuses and loses control of her freezing magic to the shock of everybody at the ball.
+However, when they break the news to Elsa, she loses control of her freezing magic to the shock of everybody at the ball.
 Thought a witch by those present, she flees into the wilderness.
-Anna, aided by the ice packer Kristoff, heads out to bring Elsa back as her magic causes the kingdom to become covered in winter.
+Anna, aided by the ice packer Kristoff, heads out to bring Elsa back as her magic causes the entire kingdom to become covered in winter.

-Frozen is the 53rd animated film from Disney.
+Frozen was the 53rd animated film from Disney.
 It is in fact an adaptation of Hans Christian Andersen’s fairytale The Snow Queen (1845), although you would not know it unless you watch the film’s end credits, so little does this feature in the film’s publicity.
 The studio had planned to make an adaptation of The Snow Queen since the 1990s.
 This passed through several iterations and changes of director, and as recently as 2010 was a go project that ended up being abandoned.
-The problem through these versions would appear to be a difficulty getting the character of the Snow Queen right, which one is kind of surprised about as, according to the story, she should simply emerge as a standard Disney evil witch in the vein of Snow White and the Seven Dwarfs (1989), Maleficent in Sleeping Beauty (1959) and Ursula in The Little Mermaid (1989).
+The problem with these versions would appear to be difficulty getting the character of the Snow Queen right, which one is kind of surprised about as, according to the story, she should emerge as a standard Disney evil witch in the vein of Snow White and the Seven Dwarfs (1989), Maleficent in Sleeping Beauty (1959) and Ursula in The Little Mermaid (1989).

-The film entirely changes the characters around entirely.
+The film entirely changes the characters.
 There are no equivalents of Kai and Gerda and no magic mirror.
 The Snow Queen is substantially rewritten as the character of the older sister Elsa but she is more sympathetic than evil – just someone with a freezing power that she has yet to control, whereas the fairytale’s Snow Queen controlled all of winter and was in league with The Devil.
 The Snow Queen has no sister in the fairytale, although Anna sort of goes on a journey that approximates Gerda’s quest.
 In fact, the only other character that vaguely even approximates anybody in the story is that of the reindeer that accompanies her, although here it is not a talking animal.
 The Snow Queen has been filmed numerous times – see other versions listed here such as The Snow Queen (1995) and Snow Queen (tv mini-series, 2002).

 On the other hand, there is also a good deal of Frozen that feels like formula.
-The theme of sisterly conciliation never comes with a great deal of depth, while Anna’s romantic arc of falling for the wrong guy while failing to see the one right under her nose is a well tried and true one.
+The theme of sisterly conciliation never comes with a great deal of depth, while Anna’s romantic arc of falling for the wrong guy while failing to see the one right under her nose is a tried and true one.
 Also the sidekicks seem more grafted on that anything else – Olaf the snowman who dreams of revelling in the sun without knowing what it is steals much of the film but you also wonder why he is there, his presence never seems to organically grow out of the plot, rather feels as though someone in the story team made the executive decision that we need to boilerplate on a standard animation sidekick here.
 The same goes for the trolls – they seem there as plot deus ex machina rather than exist as part of a world where the mythological sits alongside a Scandinavian kingdom.